arbor-sim/arbor/doc/co_morphology.rst

     A gap between a cylindrical soma and segments attached to it does not mean that the segmentation is invalid.
-    To illustrate why this can occur, consider a potato-shaped soma modeled with a cylinder of the same surface area.
+    To illustrate why this can occur, consider a potato-shaped soma modelled with a cylinder of the same surface area.
     If the cell description places the first segment of a dendritic tree where it attaches to the "potato soma", it is unlikely to be collocated with an end of the simplified soma.